2023–2025 Sundhnúkur eruptions: April 2025 eruption

-On 1 April 2025, the eighth eruption in an ongoing volcanic series began at 9:44 UTC, following a series of earthquakes that lasted for more than 3 hours.
+On 1 April 2025, the eighth eruption in an ongoing volcanic series began at 09:44 UTC, following a series of earthquakes that lasted for more than 3 hours.
 The seismic swarm began near the Sundhnúkur crater row, accompanied by rapid deformation detected by GPS stations and pressure changes in boreholes operated by HS Orka.
 These signals confirmed the onset of a magma intrusion—the largest since November 2023—with approximately 30 e6m3 of magma flowing from the Svartsengi magma reservoir into the newly formed dike.
 By roughly 10:00 UTC, the fissure had already penetrated through the defensive walls north of the town and triggered fault movements in the area.
 Around 12:35 UTC, the primary fissure had expanded to an estimated length of 1.2 km.
 Additionally, a second fissure opened between Grindavík and its protective barriers.
 Seismic activity below the surface extended the dike around 20 km north-east, with earthquakes concentrated at its north-eastern end, 9 km beyond previous eruption sites.
 Triggered earthquakes up to M3.9 near Trölladyngja and M5.3 at the south-west tip of Reykjanes were later linked to stress adjustments from the intrusion, according to the Icelandic Meteorological Office (IMO).

 The eruption led to the evacuation of both the town and the Blue Lagoon, triggering warning sirens across the region. after it commenced just to the north of protective barriers constructed close to Grindavík.
 Eight residents chose to remain in the town, as the evacuation was voluntary.
 While prevailing winds transported volcanic pollutants toward the north-east during the eruption, the overall quantity emitted was minimal.
 The IMO reported that a hot-water pipeline broke in northern Grindavík, confirming that significant fault movements had occurred within the town's boundaries.
 New minor cracks were also detected on the streets within the town.
 No damage was caused by direct contact with the lava.

 Preceding the eruption, the IMO detected an earthquake swarm beginning at approximately 6:30 UTC centered on the Sundhnúkur crater row.
 Seismic signals indicated stronger activity than earlier recent events, suggesting substantial magma movement beneath the surface.
-The eruption was described to be "only a small leak from the magma intrusion", as only a fraction of the magma reached the surface.
+The eruption was described as "only a small leak from the magma intrusion", as only a fraction of the magma reached the surface.
 By 16:45 UTC on 1 April, eruptive activity had ceased, and the event was formally declared over; however, incandescent lava remained visible in the vicinity for several hours afterward.
-Among the documented eruptions to date, this one is the briefest and least powerful, covering only 0.23 km2 and 0.4 e6m3, with an average thickness of 1.7 m.
+As of today, this eruption is the briefest and least powerful in the series, covering only 0.23 km2 and 0.4 e6m3, with an average thickness of 1.7 m.
 In the following hours, although volcanic activity had stopped, seismic activity continued in the newly formed dike for several days, as detailed in the April 2025 earthquakes section.
+More than 22 e6m3 of magma had built up in the shallower magma chamber under the Svartsengi area.